-11.3.1 Capture Mode
+7.1.3 Capture Mode

-The capture mode is enabled by setting the $CP/\overline{RL2}$ bit in the T2CON register to a 1.
+The capture mode is enabled by setting the CP / $\overline{\text{RL2}}$ bit in the T2CON register to a 1, RCLK and TCLK bits must be cleared.
 In the capture mode, Timer/Counter 2 serves as a 16 bit up counter.
 When the counter rolls over from FFFFh to 0000h, the TF2 bit is set, which will generate an interrupt request.
 If the EXEN2 bit is set, then a negative transition of T2EX pin will cause the value in the TL2 and TH2 register to be captured by the RCAP2L and RCAP2H registers.
 This action also causes the EXF2 bit in T2CON to be set, which will also generate an interrupt.
-Setting the T2CR bit (T2MOD.3), the W77L032 allows hardware to reset timer 2 automatically after the value of TL2 and TH2 have been captured.
+Setting the T2CR bit (T2MOD.3), the W77L058 allows hardware to reset timer 2 automatically after the value of TL2 and TH2 have been captured.